 • 5 ton, which cools more than 2,000 square feet

-Other factors that can impact air conditioner size are:
+Other considerations that can influence air conditioner size are:

-• The temperatures in Lincoln.
+• The weather in Lincoln.

 • Ductwork quality and age.

-• If your house gets more sun or shade.
+• If your residence has more sun or shade.

 • Insulation quality and concentration.